 Learn more about our therapy dog certification pilot program.

 Here at Canine Companions, we believe in the joyful, transformative power of the human-canine partnership – in every form!
 More than one-third of dogs released from service dog training have gone on to serve as therapy dogs in their communities.
-We think that’s incredible, and we are proud that through our new therapy dog certification pilot program, we can continue to support and engage these volunteers while providing suitable released dogs with impactful jobs.
+We think that’s incredible, and we are proud that through our therapy dog certification pilot program, we can continue to support and engage these volunteers while providing suitable released dogs with impactful jobs.

 While our mission is to provide highly trained service dogs to people with disabilities, we believe the dogs released from our program can still have an incredible ripple effect in the world through their work as therapy dogs.
 With this goal in mind, we have created this program to certify our amazing dogs to provide support and comfort to members of their community.

 A therapy dog is a pet that accompanies their owner into specific settings for the benefit of the residents or clients in the setting and/or as part of a therapeutic intervention.
 Studies have shown that interacting with therapy dogs as part of an animal-assisted intervention approach yields both physical and psychological benefits to humans and the dog.
-Our therapy dog pilot program will provide formal therapy dog certification and ongoing support for eligible teams near our Northwest and Southwest Regional Training Centers with the goal of expanding the program more broadly in the future.
+Our therapy dog pilot program will provide formal therapy dog certification and ongoing support for eligible teams in specific regions with the goal of expanding the program more broadly in the future.

 The Canine Companions Therapy Dog Certification Program is an American Kennel Club (AKC) recognized program.
 Teams that are certified through this program are eligible to receive AKC Therapy Dog titles.